imbas forosnai | poetic inspiration of the irish filidh

 She notes that Cormac in his glossary claimed St Patrick banished Dichetal do Chennaib and Imbas Forosnai, as they both involved dangerous ritual based on supernatural contact with pagan Gods, whereas Tenm Láida was a mode of performance based purely on the study of poetry, and so did not conflict with Christian belief, and was thus allowed to continue.

 Cormac’s description doesn’t quite correlate with what Fionn did.
 Moreover, this raw dog flesh thing doesn’t convince me.
 It seems more likely to be an absurd move on Cormac’s part to attempt to discredit this pagan practice in a society which greatly admired the skills, strength and bravery of its hounds.
-But it begs the question, what were Patrick and Cormac so afraid of?
+There has also been the suggestion that the 'red flesh' could be a secret allusion to the Fly Agaric, or Amanita mushroom, known to induce hallucination, and well-known tool of the shaman.

 In fact, we can find further evidence of these poetic techniques in the Fenian Cycle.
 In the Macgnimartha Find (the Boyhood Deeds of Fionn), Fionn is said to have learned Imbas Forosnai, Tenm Laida and Dichetal do Chennaib as part of his training, probably during his time with Finegas.